Lyneham High School: SEAL

 The SEAL (Sporting Excellence At Lyneham) program is aimed at athletic students, giving them the opportunity to improve in their chosen sport by attending scheduled training sessions weekly.
 Meanwhile, the PE system allows SEAL students to catch up on work missed due to attending the specialist sessions.

 DARE

-The DARE (Developing Adolescent Resilience and Enterprise) boys' program.
+The DARE (Developing Adolescent Resilience and Empathy) boys' program.

 STAR

-STAR girls' program (Supporting Talent Achievement and Resilience).
+STAR (Supporting Talent Achievement and Resilience) girls' program.